Rhode Island Rent Increase Notice

 Notice Period Calculations for Written Rent Notifications

 The notice period begins when the tenant receives the written notification, not when you mail or prepare it.
 Additionally, for legal protection, always document the exact date, time, and method of service for your notice to increase rent in Rhode Island.
+Otherwise, improper documentation can weaken your legal position if a dispute arises.

 Written Documentation Requirement